Bakeries in Philadelphia: The Ultimate Guide

 Artisan Boulanger Patissier

 The people huddled on the street munching almond sticks and croissants at 7 a.m. on weekend mornings should be an indication of how good this place is — you can’t even make it back home before digging in.
 If that doesn’t convince you, their three James Beard Award nominations should.
-1218 Miflin Street
+1218 Mifflin Street.

 Varallo Bros.
 Bakery

-An authentic Italian bakery to its bones, South Philly neighbors have been coming here for decades for traditional cookies, pastries, cakes, and everything else under the sun.
-1639 South 10th Street
+An authentic Italian bakery to its bones, this spot has drawn South Philly neighbors for decades to munch on traditional cookies, pastries, cakes — and everything else under the sun.
+1639 South 10th Street.

-Despite being just a few years old, Tova du Plessis’s shop is a throwback to a time when bakeries felt personal — when you actually interacted with the person twisting your babka with chocolate; when chocolate chip cookies still tasted homemade; when you were encouraged to grab a seat, settle in, and eat your toast on-site.
-1437 East Passyunk Avenue
+Tova du Plessis’s shop is a throwback to a time when bakeries felt personal — when you actually interacted with the person twisting your babka with chocolate; when chocolate chip cookies still tasted homemade; when you were encouraged to grab a seat, settle in, and eat your toast on-site.
+1437 East Passyunk Avenue.

-Perfect New York-y bagels, Aleppo pepper speckled croissants, Turkish pide and some truly beautiful desserts in a delightful little cafe space on East Passyunk Avenue.
-1611 East Passyunk Avenue
+Expect perfect New York-y bagels, Aleppo-pepper-speckled croissants, Turkish pide and some truly beautiful desserts in a delightful little cafe space on East Passyunk Avenue.
+1611 East Passyunk Avenue.

 Four Worlds Bakery